SixLabors/docs/articles/fonts/texthittesting.md

 - Use `LineLayout` only when the caller already knows the interaction is line-local.
 - Choose `TextInteractionMode.Editor` for editable text and `Paragraph` for display layout.
 - Keep hit testing, caret movement, and selection tied to the same measured layout.
+- Hit-test the measured layout, not rendered glyph ink bounds.
+- Treat `TextHit` as a resolved text interaction position, not proof that the pointer was inside visible ink.
+- Expect clamping for points outside the text block.